kblicharski/kind2/README.rst

    make install

 to install the Kind 2 binary into the chosen location.
-If you need to pass options to the configure scripts of any of ZeroMQ, CZMQ, the OCaml bindings or Kind 2, add these to the ``build.sh`` call.
-Use ``./configure --help`` after ``autogen.sh`` to see all available options.

 You need a supported SMT solver on your path when running ``kind2``.